 The solid cedar top gives this model beautiful warmth, but I think the natural bone nut and saddle allow you to punch out the notes.
 All in all, this is a lovely-sounding classical guitar.
 I’m impressed by the Cordoba C5!

 - Body Material: Solid cedar top, mahogany back and sides

 - Fingerboard Material: Rosewood

 - Pickups: None

 - Bridge: Rosewood

 Unfortunately, the Cordoba C5 does have a few limitations.
-I’m nitpicking a little bit here but in a perfect world, the model would have a little more volume.
-It doesn’t sound stifled by any means but it hasn’t got the best projection.
+I’m nitpicking a bit here, but the model would have a little more volume in a perfect world.
+It doesn’t sound stifled, but it hasn’t got the best projection.

-To be honest, if the one thing I don’t mind compromising on when it comes to student models is volume.
-At the end of the day, you will need your classical guitar mostly for practicing and for using in lessons, so loads of volume isn’t exactly necessary at this stage.
+To be honest, the one thing I don’t mind compromising on when it comes to student models is volume.
+You will need your classical guitar mostly for practicing and use in lessons, so loads of volume isn’t strictly necessary.

 Popular Questions about the Cordoba C5